 When your volunteer is living abroad it can be hard to know how to help them when they're homesick (it happens to us all!).
 Here are a few ways you can support them while they navigate this new experience.

-Homesickness is real and it will inevitably happen to everyone who spends a semester away from home.
-Volunteers all experience homesickness in different ways while they are abroad and it can be hard to know how to support them.
+Homesickness is real and it will inevitably happen to just about everyone who spends a semester away from home.
+Most all volunteers experience homesickness at some point in their trip — maybe it's the first night or maybe it's halfway through their semester.
+And it also shows up in different ways.
 Sometimes homesickness hits and they get over it quickly, but sometimes it lasts a little bit longer.

 Don't Spend All Day On Skype